poojha-p/poojha-p/README.md

 ## languages

 I am proficient in three languages: Java, Python, and C.
-I intent to grow my arsenary of programming languages to include more modern languages, like Ruby, Flutter, JavaScript, and PHP.
+I intent to grow my arsenal of programming languages to include more modern languages, like Ruby, Flutter, JavaScript, and PHP.

 ## projects